Abdulla Mohtadi: Mohtadi in 1970s

-Soon after, with the arrival of member's like Jafar Shafiee, Khane Moini, Ibrahim Alizadeh, Faroq Babamiri, Omar Ilkhanizadeh, Abobakr Modaresi etc. the period of Mohtadi and his friends' activity enters a new phase.
+Soon after, with the arrival of members including Jafar Shafiee, Khane Moini, Ibrahim Alizadeh, Faroq Babamiri, Omar Ilkhanizadeh, Abobakr Modaresi etc. the period of Mohtadi and his friends' activity enters a new phase.
 Now they were able to expand the field of their sets of duty in other cities of Kurdistan and attract more people to themselves and their collective idea.
 Soon most of the elites across cities of Kurdistan were coming alongside the slogans of the new agenda.
 Most of the people they brought with them were students, teachers, engineers, physicians and nurses in Kurdistan.
 Now there were active people in almost all cities of Kurdistan.
 Nevertheless, the challenge for Abdullah and his friends was how to position themselves among all classes of Kurdish society, especially the labor and peasants.
 In order to accomplish this goal, they had to understand the reality of life of this very class of Kurdish society; so they set the simple idea of "we must be like them; to work like them, to dress and to behave just like them in daily life."
 With this simple idea in place their comprehension of the labor class came to a more comprehensive recognition, and furthermore, they could gain their trust for the upcoming endeavor against the Shah's regime.